-Messages adopt the following convention conventional JSON notation for representing optional and required data itemsobjects in messages: by default, all data itemsobject properties are marked as required, optional and where data itemsproperties are optional then they will be marked as nullable. compulsory then they will be marked as required.
-Also, where messages have compulsory fields but have no data then the field will be marked with a null.The underlying datatype for each data item will reflect the nullable property, i.e. nullable - true/false.
+Messages adopt the following convention for representing optional and required data items in messages: all data items properties are marked as required, where data items are optional then they will be marked as nullable.
+The underlying datatype for each data item will reflect the nullable property, i.e. nullable - true/false.